hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 MPI_Bcast(buf, 100, MPI_DOUBLE, 0, MPI_COMM_WORLD);
 ```

-While rank 0 is perhaps the natural "root", there is no reason that any other process cannot be the root note -- providing all processes provide the _same_ root rank.
+While rank 0 is perhaps the natural "root", there is no reason that any other process cannot be the root rank -- providing all processes provide the _same_ root rank.
 For the root, the buffer must be allocated and filled with the required data; for all other ranks, the buffer must be allocated with enough space to store the received data.

 > **Exercise**
 >